Please select a partnership to see additional information:

 The state of a person’s mental health is usually not static and can vary according to several factors, correspondingly their capacity to parent safely may also be variable, and therefore, an understanding of the factors which may increase risk is an important part of any assessment.

-Parental mental ill health does not necessarily impact adversely on their parenting however, a child who has suffered, or is likely to suffer significant harm or whose well-being is affected by parental mental illness could be a child:
+Parental mental ill health does not necessarily impact adversely on their parenting however, children most at risk of harm (who has suffered, or is likely to suffer significant harm) or whose well-being is affected by parental mental illness could be a child who:

-• who may witness disturbing behaviour arising from the mental illness
+- may witness disturbing behaviour arising from the mental health problems (e.g. self-harm, suicide, disinhibited behaviour, violence, homicide);

-• who does not live with the unwell parent, but has contact (e.g. formal unsupervised contact sessions or the parent sees the child in visits to the home or on overnight stays)
+- who does not live with the unwell parent, but has contact (e.g. formal unsupervised contact sessions or the parent sees the child in visits to the home or on overnight stays)is socially isolated because they feel unable to either bring other children home, or understand or have the words to explain what is happening at home to adults;

 To determine how a parent/carer’s mental health problem may impact on their parenting ability and the child’s development the following questions need to be considered within an assessment and alongside the local threshold document: